Benefits of Sprouts

 There have been numerous studies on Broccoli sprouts for their cancer preventing AND cancer fighting sulforaphane content.
 There is over 25 times the nutrition in a serving of broccoli sprouts than in full grown broccoli.
 They also have been found to aid in cognitive functions, combat depression and block fat absorption.

 Studies on alfalfa have demonstrated benefits for pancreatic, colon and leukemia cancers.
 Plant estrogens are also abundant in sprouts.
 They increase bone formation and density and prevent bone breakdown or osteoporosis.
 They are also helpful in controlling hot flashes, menopause, PMS and fibrocystic breast tumors.

 Alfalfa sprouts are one of our finest food sources of another compound, saponins.
 Saponins lower the bad cholesterol and fat but not the good HDL fats.
 Animal studies prove their benefit in arteriosclerosis and cardiovascular disease.
 Saponins also stimulate the immune system by increasing the activity of natural killer cells such as T- lymphocytes and interferon.
 The saponin content of alfalfa sprouts multiplies 450% over that of the unsprouted seed.

 Wheat grass is high in chlorophyll and is a blood cleanser.
 It has been shown to improve many body functions and is a natural beauty treatment.

-More information can be found on our Facebook, Instagram and Twitter pages @fulleifresh or our YouTube channel.
+More information can be found on our Facebook, Instagram and Twitter pages @fulleifresh, on our YouTube channel and blog.